JiangYouxin/jiangyouxin.github.com/_posts/2013-02-15-git_flow_all.md

 ---
 layout: post
-title: Git Flow, Why & How
+title: Git Flow, Why and How
 ---

 {{ page.title }}